-knowingly possesses, or knowingly accesses with intent to view, any book, magazine, periodical, film, videotape, computer disk, or any other material that contains an image of child pornography that has been mailed, or shipped or transported using any means or facility of interstate or foreign commerce or in or affecting interstate or foreign commerce by any means, including by computer, or that was produced using materials that have been mailed, or shipped or transported in or affecting interstate or foreign commerce by any means, including by computer
+knowingly possess[], or knowingly access[] with intent to view, any book, magazine, periodical, film, videotape, computer disk, or any other material that contains an image of child pornography that has been mailed, or shipped or transported using any means or facility of interstate or foreign commerce or in or affecting interstate or foreign commerce by any means, including by computer;

-18 U.S.C. §§2252A(5)(B).
+18 U.S.C. § 2252A(a)(5)(B).

-The crime of knowing possession of child pornography as charged in the Indictment, has three essential elements, which are:
+The crime of possession of child pornography as charged in Count 4 of the Superseding Indictment, has three essential elements, which are:

-- One, that on or about the 2nd day of June, 2008, defendant knowingly possessed one or more computer files that contained visual depictions of child pornography; - Two, that the defendant knew that the visual depiction or depictions were of a minor engaging in sexually explicit conduct; and - Three, that the visual depiction or depictions under consideration had either been transported in interstate or foreign commerce or produced using materials that had been transported by computer in interstate or foreign commerce.
+- One, that on or about the 14th day of April, 2006, and the 19th day of September, 2007, in Brookings County, in the District of South Dakota, the defendant knowingly possessed one or more computer files that contained a visual depiction or depictions of child pornography; - Two, that the defendant knew that the visual depiction or depictions were of a minor engaging in sexually explicit conduct; and

+Three, that the visual depiction or depictions had been transported by computer in interstate or foreign commerce.

 You have heard evidence of more than one visual depiction involved in the offense.
-You must agree unanimously as to which visual depiction or depictions the defendant possessed.
+You must agree unanimously as to which visual depiction or depictions the defendant knowingly possessed.